 Public schools in Kuwait

 The Kuwaiti Ministry of Education regulates both public and private schools in Kuwait.
-Although public schooling is free to all Kuwaiti citizens, many Kuwaitis opt for private schools, which offer better facilities and are also well-subsidised by the government.
+Although public schooling is free to all Kuwaiti citizens, many Kuwaitis opt for private schools.

-Education in Kuwait is compulsory (kindergarten is available but not mandatory) for all children aged six through 14.
+Education in Kuwait is compulsory for all children aged six through 14 (kindergarten is available but not mandatory).
 Basic education is divided into three levels, namely elementary (five years), intermediate (four years) and secondary (three years).